Chemicos/FlavorFolio/README.md

 * Responsive design with Tailwind CSS
 * Authentication and real-time database using Firebase

-# SETUP:
+# SETUP
 # Step 1: Clone the Repository
-cd .

 # Step 2: Install Dependencies
 npm install

+# Step 3: Set Up Firebase
+1. Go to Firebase Console and create a new project
+2. Add a web app to your Firebase project
+3. Copy the Firebase configuration and update your 'firebase-config.js' file in your project

-# Step 3: Start the Development Server
+# Step 4: Start the Development Server
 npm run dev